Welcome to my webpage!

 Machine Learning

-(now research assistant in Quantum Computing at NTNU)
+(now PhD in Quantum Computing at NTNU)

 Modelling of FR0 galaxy spectral energy distributions